kaushikd49/ar-auto-filter/README.md

 eager loading like above and it can also be used to build dynamic where conditions on just a given model too.

 Notes: The following concerns will be addressed later.
-- Currently it is mysql specific as the condition extraction is based on splitting the arel query by the word 'WHERE'.
+- Currently it is mysql specific as the condition extraction is based on splitting the Arel::Table query by the word 'WHERE'.
-- Instead of only building where conditions based on param value presence, accept procs for providing better control for the programmer.
+- Accept Procs for determining the condition for building where clause, instead of just param value presence.
+This gives better control for the programmer.

+See activerecord-auto_filter.gemspec for allowed ruby versions.

 ## Installation